 President & Chief Executive Officer

-- Set expectations with our suppliers to source responsibly and provide us with conflict-free materials.
+- Set expectations with our suppliers that Conflict Minerals provided to us from CAHRAs are sourced responsibly.

-- Exercise due diligence continuously within our supply chain and encourage transparency consistent with the Organization of Economic Cooperation and Development Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.
+- Exercise due diligence within our supply chain based on the Organisation for Economic Co-operation and Development Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.

 Commitment to Human Rights